 Ivy Tech Northeast will be able to provide student athletes the opportunity to compete at an intercollegiate level while also focusing on their academic studies at Indiana’s most affordable college, which makes the opportunity and experience more accessible for regional athletes.

 Ivy Tech Northeast’s Titan baseball program will play and practice outdoors at Shoaff Park, which is home to Bishop Dwenger High School.
 Winter training programs and practice will be at Strikezone Training Center.
 The use of Strikezone is being provided to Ivy Tech Northeast at no cost thanks to the local non-profit organization Community Impact Zone.

-The baseball program will largely be supported through sponsorships, private donors, and fundraising efforts at the College.
-Student activity fees will provide some support as part of student programming.
+The baseball program will be supported solely through sponsorships, private donors, and fundraising efforts at the College.
 Several donors have already made pledges to the program, such as Representative Bob Morris, who is a proud supporter of this new venture at Ivy Tech Northeast.
-Currently, the College is crowdfunding for student scholarships and more than $6,000 has been raised to date.
+Currently, the College is crowdfunding for student scholarships and more than $12,000 has been raised to date.
 Donations to the Ivy Tech Titans Baseball program can be made at impact.ivytech.edu.

 For additional information about NJCAA, visit www.njcaa.org.

 A few years ago, Ivy Tech Northeast’s Student Government Association and Campus Activities Board voted to name the Fort Wayne campus mascot “Titans” for the club basketball and soccer programs.